invertase/react-native-firebase-docs/v3.0.*/messaging/reference/messaging.md

 ### onMessage
 [method]onMessage() returns function();[/method]

 On a new message, the payload object is passed to the listener callback.
 This method is only triggered when the app is running.
-Use [getInitialNotification](#getInitialNotification) for notifications which cause the app to open.
+Use [ref messaging#getInitialNotification] for notifications which cause the app to open.

 Returns an unsubsciber function.